US Civics Guide and Education

 • Civics Circle Blog

-Welcome to US Civics Education!
+Welcome to U.S. Civics Education!

-There's much to see here.
+There's much to explore.

-U.S. civics Guide - Website Content
+U.S. Civics Guide - Website Content

 1/4

-the First Time the term united States was Used in America
+The First Time the Term United States was Used in America

 The geographic location called "America" comes from the name of Italian explorer Amerigo Vespucci

-(Source: How Did America Get Its Name? | Library of Congress Blog (loc.gov) )
+(Source: How Did America Get Its Name? | Library of Congress Blog (loc.gov))

-Source: Treaty of Tordesillas | Summary, Definition, Map, & Facts | Britannica
+(Source: Treaty of Tordesillas | Summary, Definition, Map, & Facts | Britannica)

 America's land was claimed by Spain, France, Russia & England